-Check the Harmony Standalone box to link to an asset from a standalone version of Harmony.
+Check the Harmony Standalone box to link to an asset from a standalone version of Harmony or even to an asset from a third-party software.

 New fields appear where you can enter in the Workspace ID and Relative Path.